necrashter/necrashter.github.io/_posts/2023-01-31-python-serve-cross-origin-isolated.markdown

 In addition to this, **you need to make sure you connect to `localhost:8000`, not `0.0.0.0:8000`**.
 Otherwise it won't work.

-To check whether the current site is cross-origin isolated, enter the developer console (Ctrl+Shift+K) and type `crossOriginIsolated`.
+To check whether the current site is cross-origin isolated, enter the developer console (Ctrl+Shift+I) and type `crossOriginIsolated`.
 If it returns true, the site is cross-origin isolated.

 Based on [this script](https://fpira.com/blog/2020/05/python-http-server-with-cors).